Rise and shine!

 Set your mental tone

 Mornings are often a blur.
 Between getting ready, shoveling breakfast and coffee into our mouths, and hurrying kids out of the house, we do not give our minds times to focus in the morning.
-When we give ourselves five minutes of silence, we have the opportunity to visualize our days, repeat affirmations, and get our minds ready to kick butt.
+When we give ourselves five minutes of silence, we have the opportunity to get our mental game on point.
+This may be a great time to visualize how you would like the day to go.
+Perhaps, take a moment to repeat a confidence boosting affirmation.
+When we can start the day with our minds in a peaceful state, we are less likely to get tripped up about the little things that come our way later.

 Find your breath

-While we practice asana, we practice pranayama - controlling the breath to encourage focus and relaxation.
+While we practice asana, we practice pranayama – controlling the breath to encourage focus and relaxation.
 Doing this practice first thing in the morning should help be a reminder to breathe deeply and slowly for the rest of the day.
+It helps us to feel in control because we are able to fully take charge of our own nervous system through slowing down our standard breath patterns.
+Plus, it will keep you calm.
 According to researchers at Stanford University School of Medicine, there are tiny clusters of neurons within the brain that are linked to our respiratory system.
 This is why slow breathing induces tranquility!

 Build flexibility & strength